Ewicks/Project-4/README.md

 * Search for the repository name and click the connect button
 * Scroll to the bottom of the deploy page and select the preferred deployment type
 * Click either Enable Automatic Deploys for automatic deployment when you push updates to Github
+* Create a requirements.txt in the root directory file so Heroku can install the packages needed.
+* To update requirements.txt with all package installments type the command in the terminal "pip3 freeze --local > requirements.txt"
+* To obtain the Postgres DATABASE_URL from Heroku, navigate to the resources tab in your app, under the title Add-ons search for Heroku Postgres, submit this option.
+The DATABASE_URL will be added to config bars automatically.
+* To obtain a cloudinary key, navigate to your cloudinary accounts details under the Dashboard tab.
+Add the url to the cloudinary config var.
+* In GitPod create a file called env.py in the root directory.
+* Import os in the env.py file then type os.environ["WRITE_KEY_HERE"] = "VALUES_GO_HERE"
+* Fill in the above line with the "SECRET_KEY", "CLOUDINARY_URL" AND "DATABASE_URL".
+The values for each key are found in the config vars in Heroku.

 ### Final Deployment